-B. RESOLUTION PROCEDURES FOR STUDENT COMPLAINTS

-Graduate students who wish to file a complaint should do so by contacting the Office of Graduate Studies which is located in Ezell 106 and can be contacted at (864)596-9220.
+B. RESOLUTION PROCEDURES FOR STUDENT COMPLAINTS ABOUT ADMISSIONSGraduate students who wish to file a complaint should do so by contacting the Office of the Graduate School which is located in Ezell 106 and can be contacted at (864)596-9220.